cygnus666/Circuit-Sword/Home.md

 * Many more subtle improvements

 # What can it do?
 The Circuit Sword is a miniature single board computer and various software packages can be loaded and run on it.
-For example raspbian or retropie distributions are good use cases.
+For example raspbian distributions are good use cases.

 # Where do I get one?
 The Circuit Sword is pre-order only, and the pre-order window is opened regularly.
 The best way to get a notification on when/where it is available is to enter your email address here: https://goo.gl/forms/e97uUvPOfUxPWdz82